Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: Introduction

-However, despite their popularity, mainstream cryptocurrencies such as Bitcoin and Ethereum suffer from scalability issues in terms of transaction confirmation times and throughput \cite{throughput}.
+However, despite their popularity, mainstream cryptocurrencies such as Bitcoin and Ethereum suffer from scalability issues \cite{xie2019survey} in terms of transaction confirmation times and throughput \cite{throughput}.
 This increases the transaction fee and makes their adoption infeasible for micro-payments.
 Payment Channel Network (PCN) idea has emerged as a second layer solution to address this problem by utilizing off-chain transactions \cite{decker2015fast}.
-For instance, Lightning Network (LN) \cite{lnd} is the PCN solution designed for Bitcoin which exceeded 10,000 nodes in two years.
-While LN is a successful solution, current LN protocol cannot be run on most of the IoT devices because of the computation, communication, and storage requirements.
-As well known, IoT devices are mostly resource constrained and most of them are not capable of running LN protocol where a full Bitcoin node (e.g., as of today 250 GB of storage area is required) has to be running along with an LN node.
-Additionally, robust Internet connection and relatively high computation power are required to receive and verify new blocks for the Bitcoin node.
-Even if we can empower some IoT devices with the needed resources, these IoT devices still need to be always online to receive synchronization messages from both Bitcoin and LN, which is not realistic for IoT either.

-Therefore, there is a need for a lightweight solution that enables resource-constrained IoT devices to utilize LN to make payments without requiring them to be fully online.
-To this end, in this paper, we propose an efficient and secure protocol where an IoT device can connect to an \textit{LN gateway} that already hosts full LN and Bitcoin nodes and can send payments on behalf of the IoT device when requested.
-Our approach is similar to a delegation approach which comes with almost negligible overheads in terms of IoT resources and communication requirements.
-To encourage this payment service, we propose to incentivize the LN gateway to charge certain amount of fees for each transaction it processes.
+While LN is a successful solution that addresses the scalability issue, current LN protocol cannot be run on most of the IoT devices because of the computation, communication, and storage requirements \cite{lniotproblem}.